roblox-lua-script-generator-v1/.github/profile/README.md

-roblox lua script generator 2025S teal a Brainrot v2 C++
+roblox lua script generator 2025S Steal a Brainrot v2 C++
 ---

 This **roblox lua script generator for PC** is a lightweight and functional Lua script assistant.
 It allows you to load, attach, and execute scripts with a user-friendly interface and robust error handling — ideal for modding, automation, and local testing.